sile-typesetter/casile/README.md

 Now instead of running `make my_book-a4-print.pdf` you would run `casile-docker make my_book-a4-print.pdf`.
 This substitution should work anywhere you would have run `make` in a submodule or linked directory usage.

+## External Directory Setup

+1. Clone the Git repository or download and extract a source tarball.

+2. Optionally create a symlink to the external directory so the location can be changed without editing your makefile:

+    ```bash
+    $ ln -s /path/to/casile
+    ```

+2. Include the rules.mk file from your project's Makefile:

+    ```makefile
+    # Direct approach
+    include /path/to/casile/rules.mk

+    # Optional symlinked approach
+    include casile/rules.mk
+    ```

+3. Initialize the toolkit before first use:

+    ```bash
+    $ make init
+    ```

 ### CI Setup